snowdrop/kube-oidc-keycloak/README.md

-# Project to test OIDC & SSO
+# Project to play with OIDC & SSO on kubernetes

 A demo project to test how to configure a kubernetes cluster to [authenticate](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens) the users accessing the platform using OIDC with a Keycloak OIDC provider.